 Follow the critical user journey using only the keyboard keys Jane would use.

 Activate the ChromeVox extension and —finally!— do close your eyes, and then follow the critical user journey by listening to what the vocalization tells you, and by using only the keyboard keys John would use.

 As you compare your emulation experience throughout different sorts of storefront accessibility, you may run into issues such as: being unable to tab to the next logical element in the page by landing on random elements, unable to tab from any point forward (keyboard trap), unable to hear a meaningful description of the product, like its colour or its price.
 Sadly, this is very common and an indicator of the lack of Web Accessibility on a particular website.

 Clarification of terms: criteria is plural; criterion is singular.

 Now, if you have managed to successfully finish the checkout process by emulating Jane & John, then that storefront has complied with the following WCAG 2.0 criteria.

 Table showing 16 criteria for the Successful emulation of Jane and John.
-Showing 6 criteria for Jane, and for John the previous 6 plus 10 more)
+The first 6 criteria are for Jane and John, the remaining 10 only for John)

 Notice how most of the criteria are Level A with only a couple of Level AA.
 In my opinion, those above are the most important criteria to comply with “for starters”.
 They set the foundation for building a richer user experience on top of them.
 For example, adding more Level AA criteria, or plugging other assistive technologies like braille displays.
 Let’s consider them the hard part, or independent from “simpler” criteria, like those regarding the use of colour, text size, video and audio.